Mianyang: Food

-·Mianyang Rice Noodles(绵阳米粉）： One of the famous traditional dishes of the Han nationality in the Mianyang area with a history of more than 1,800 years.
+·Mianyang Rice Noodles (绵阳米粉): One of the famous traditional dishes of the Han nationality in the Mianyang area with a history of more than 1,800 years.
 There are three flavours: red soup, clear soup, and clear red soup.
+Mianyang rice noodles are one of the famous traditional foods of the Han people in Mianyang, Sichuan, with a history of more than 1,800 years.
+The production process requires multiple kneading, pressing and other processes to make the rice noodles softer and chewier.
+After the rice noodles are cooked, various seasonings and ingredients can be added according to personal taste.

-·Lengzhanzhan（冷沾沾）： Lengzhanzhan originated in Mianyang Jiangyou.
+·Lengzhanzhan (冷沾沾): Lengzhanzhan originated in Mianyang Jiangyou.
 It is a snack that uses toothpicks to weave different dishes of meat and vegetables together and then dip different oil dishes.